Last updated on September 5th, 2020 at 11:00 am

 85.3 — Hog Heaven Bar & Grill.
 A popular sports bar and seafood eatery before Holiday Isle.
 You can’t miss the sign.
 The restaurant is tucked in behind a building on the oceanside.
 A frequent stop for bikers and tourists.

-85.3 — Windley Key State Fossil Reef Geological Site, gulfside.
-Windley Key is worth a stop.
-It’s an old quarry where fossilized coral was acquired for use in building Flagler’s Overseas Railroad in the early 1900s.
-Visitors can walk along 8-foot-high quarry walls to see cross sections of the ancient coral and learn about the quarry and its operation.
-There are also some short self-guided trails through the native vegetation.
+85.3 — Windley Key State Fossil Reef Geological Site, gulf side.
+If you want to understand the Keys’ geological history, stop here to learn about the fossilized coral reef that underlies all of the Florida Keys.
+The park is an old quarry for rock used in building Flagler’s Overseas Railroad in the early 1900s.
+Visitors walk along 8-foot-high quarry walls to see cross sections of the beautiful ancient coral.
+Self-guided trail through the native vegetation identifies dozens of Florida keys trees and bushes and how they have been used.
 The park has picnic tables.

 84.3 — This was the center of the community of Quarry that thrived during the construction of the railroad.

-84.2 — Theater of the Sea, established in 1946, it’s the second oldest marine mammal attraction in the world.
-Its salt water lagoon was originally a quarry for Flagler’s Overseas Railway.
+84.2 — Theater of the Sea, established in 1946, is the second oldest marine mammal attraction in the world.
+Its saltwater lagoon was originally a quarry for Flagler’s Overseas Railway.
 Offers live dolphin shows, exhibits, a private swimming area and various ways to interact with dolphin, sea lions or rays for additional charges.

 84 — Whale Harbor Bridge spans a navigable waterway connecting the ocean to Florida Bay.
 Oceanside, a long sandbar emerges at low tide, a magnet for recreational boaters and swimmers.
-(Stay off the protected ocean seagrasses southwest of the inlet or face stiff fines.)
+(If you’re in a boat, stay away from the protected ocean sea grasses near the inlet or face stiff fines.)

 84 — KAYAK and KITEboarding.
 The bridge causeway is a popular launch for kayaks, paddleboards and kite-boarders.